 Never had a hint of rust at the windshield, basement air was always more than sufficent to keep us cool in 95 degree heat, and warm in 40 degree cold.
 Yes, we had some maintenance issues to do, a few roof joint caulking sessions, and a few parts to replace.
 But our 4 years were a lot of fun.

 Now we have a 40 footer, living full-time.
 Yes, it drives a bit better, has nicer features being 7 years newer, but we don't regret having that 32T model at all.

-2010 Journey 39n - 2017 Jeep Cherokee Trailhawk - this our 12th year living aboard, traveling in Texas for the winter, still avoiding the virus along the way!
+2010 Journey 39n - 2017 Jeep Cherokee Trailhawk - this our 12th year living aboard, traveling in the midwest for the summer, trying to use as little diesel as possible!